open-component-model/ocm-website/content/docs/cli-reference/help/add_componentversions_ocm-labels.md

   digest of the component version.
 This allows adding, deleting or modifying labels as part of a process chain during the lifecycle of a component version.

-  Labels which should describe relevant and unmodifyable content can be marked to be signing relevant by setting this label field to <code>true</code>.
+  Labels which should describe relevant and unmodifiable content can be marked to be signing relevant by setting this label field to <code>true</code>.

 - *<code>merge</code>* *merge spec* (optional)